College of Computer and Information Science

 The MS curriculum in computer science combines the study of basic algorithms and theoretical computer science principles with advanced programming and software design methods.
 It offers students the opportunity to develop the analytical and problem-solving skills needed to pursue challenging professional careers.

-In addition, we offer three interdisciplinary master’s degree programs: the Master of Science in Health Informatics program, which seeks to prepare graduates to use information technology to improve healthcare delivery and outcomes; the Master of Science in Information Assurance program, which focuses on information technology and incorporates the understanding of the social sciences, law, criminology, and management needed to prevent and combat cyber attacks; and the Master of Science in Data Science program, which is designed to give students a comprehensive framework for processing, modeling, analyzing, and reasoning about data.
+In addition, we offer five interdisciplinary master’s degree programs: the Master of Science in Health Informatics program, which seeks to prepare graduates to use information technology to improve healthcare delivery and outcomes; the Master of Science in Information Assurance program, which focuses on information technology and incorporates the understanding of the social sciences, law, criminology, and management needed to prevent and combat cyberattacks; the Master of Science in Data Science program, which is designed to give students a comprehensive framework for processing, modeling, analyzing, and reasoning about data; the Master of Science in Health Data Analytics program, which prepares students to succeed in an emerging field at the intersection of health informatics, data science, and computational modeling; and the Master of Science in Game Science and Design, which gives students a comprehensive understanding of how successful game products are created in a player-centric environment.

 Three student laboratories house a mix of Linux and Windows workstations and separate research lab facilities.
 In addition, the Information Assurance Laboratory provides students with hands-on experience in information assurance exercises in an isolated network environment.